I want to buy a Raspberry Pi 3 cheaply

 Once you have entered your credit card information, return to the website to complete your purchase!

-All that's left to do is wait, excitedly checking the tracking ID attached to the purchase completion email to see where your item is currently traveling.
+All that's left is to wait and excitedly check the tracking ID attached to the purchase confirmation email to see where your package is currently traveling.

-In my case, I was so busy I completely forgot about it, and by the time I noticed, it had already reached the Kanto region.
-Damn it!
+In my case, I was so busy that I completely forgot, and by the time I noticed, it had already reached the Kanto region.
+What a bummer!

-As for the estimated delivery time, if you order late at night on May 31st, it will arrive on June 7th, so it will take about a week.
+As for estimated delivery times, an order placed late at night on May 31st arrived on June 7th, so it takes about a week.

-If you absolutely need it tomorrow, it's faster to just buy it from a domestic supplier.
+If you absolutely need it tomorrow, it's faster to simply buy from a domestic supplier.

 The world of Raspberry Pi continues to expand